Skip to content

 T3 Stack in AWS

-Instead of a local database, we’ll be using an RDS Postgres database and connect to it with the RDS Data API.
+Instead of a local database, we’ll be using an RDS Postgres database.

 src/server/db/index.ts